rustadot/recurrency/designdocs/user-handles.md

 ### Claim handle

- As a network, Frequency should allow users to choose their own handle, while the chain will generate a random numeric suffix within the range of suffixes allowed.
+ As a network, Recurrency should allow users to choose their own handle, while the chain will generate a random numeric suffix within the range of suffixes allowed.
 The display handle will be the base handle with the suffix.

 Input